zspitzer/lucee-cfml-resource-provider/README.md

 ### Status

-Currently working, very alpha still see `test.cfm` it's kinda slow (but there's lots of debugging logging overhead)
+Currently up and limping, but very **alpha** still, see `test.cfm`.
+It's kinda slow (but there's lots of debugging logging overhead)

-It's not currently using any scopes, it's a single static scope like the `ram://` resources, but in cfml!
+It's not currently doing anything with scopes, it's just a single static scope like the `ram://` resources, but in cfml!

 At the moment, I am using `onMissingMethod` to see just which methods need to be supported for a bare bones resource provider

 All the resource provider calls are logged out to `application.log` for debugging (**some methods are called twice???**)

-You need to restart lucee if you make any changes to the installed files under `\lucee-server\context\components\org\lucee\extension\cfml\scopeResourceProvider` rather than rebuilding and uploading a .lex file each time
+You need to restart lucee if you make any changes to the installed files under `\lucee-server\context\components\org\lucee\extension\cfml\scopeResourceProvider` rather than rebuilding and uploading a .lex file each time.

 ### Todo

-- folders need to be stored as children of the `vfsfile`
+- folders need to be stored as children of the `VFSfile`
 - creating parent directories when they don't exist (see previous)
 - delete should remove, not just mark as not existing
 - delete needs to check for children when not recursive (unless force?)